 The majority of research contracts are billable upon signing, absent special terms granted on a limited basis from time to time.
 All research contracts are non-cancelable and non-refundable, except for government contracts that have a 30-day cancellation clause, but have not produced material cancellations to date.
 It is our policy to record the entire amount of the contract that is billable as a fee receivable at the time the contract is signed with a corresponding amount as deferred revenue, since the contract represents a legally enforceable claim.
 For those government contracts that permit termination, we bill the client the full amount billable under the contract but only record a receivable equal to the earned portion of the contract.
 In addition, we only record deferred revenue on these government contracts when cash is received.
-Deferred revenues attributable to government contracts were \$40.1 million and \$41.7 million at June 30, 2006 and December 31, 2005, respectively.
-In addition, at June 30, 2006 and December 31, 2005, we had not recognized uncollected receivables or deferred revenues, relating to government contracts that permit termination, of \$5.4 million and \$7.1 million, respectively.
+Deferred revenues attributable to government contracts were \$47.5 million and \$41.7 million at September 30, 2006 and December 31, 2005, respectively.
+In addition, at September 30, 2006 and December 31, 2005, we had not recognized uncollected receivables or deferred revenues relating to government contracts that permit termination of \$7.5 million and \$7.1 million, respectively.

 Uncollectible fees receivable - The allowance for losses is composed of a bad debt and a sales and allowance reserve.
 Provisions are charged against earnings.
 The measurement of likely and probable losses and the allowance for uncollectible fees receivable is based on historical loss experience, aging of outstanding receivables, an assessment of current economic conditions and the financial health of specific clients.
 This evaluation is inherently judgmental and requires material estimates.
 These valuation reserves are periodically re-evaluated and adjusted as more information about the ultimate collectibility of fees receivable becomes available.
-Circumstances that could cause our valuation reserves to increase include changes in our clients'

-liquidity and credit quality, other factors negatively impacting our clients' ability to pay their obligations as they come due, and the effectiveness of our collection efforts.
-Total trade receivables at June 30, 2006 were \$293.3 million, offset by an allowance for losses of approximately \$7.6 million.
-Total trade receivables at December 31, 2005 were \$321.1 million, offset by an allowance for losses of approximately \$7.9 million.
+Circumstances that could cause our valuation reserves to increase include changes in our clients' liquidity and credit quality, other factors negatively impacting our clients' ability to pay their obligations as they come due, and the effectiveness of our collection efforts.
+Gross trade receivables at September 30, 2006 were \$292.4 million, and the allowance for losses was \$7.5 million.
+Gross trade receivables at December 31, 2005 were \$321.1 million, and the allowance for losses was \$7.9 million.